THE ALTES LAND IS HEADING FOR WORLD HERITAGE STATUS

 Its present conservation status is not only better than in other European regions, but also its parent landscapes in the Netherlands.

 The application for World Heritage status is supported by the fact that it is an organically developed landscape which continuously retains its cultural relevance.
+Furthermore, the application is envisaged as a serial transnational nomination together with the Netherlands and Poland.

 The Altes Land’s historical and unique cultural landscape is clearly definable on a European level.
 In addition to this, the protected monuments and the elements of the cultural landscape form its characteristic structures and thereby the area’s distinctive traits.